worksmystery/odin-recipes/readme.md

-this is the first assignment within the odin project fundaementals course, where you create your first website, a recipe's website
+this is the first assignment within the odin project fundaementals course, a recipes website.